hyosung11/junior-to-senior-software-engineer/README.md

 - Predictable state management using the three principles

 #### The Three Principles of State Management
 1. Single source of truth: one big object to take care of state

-2. State is read only
+2. State is read only: immutability of the object that holds state.

-3. Changes using pure functions
+3. Changes using pure functions: action -> reducer -> store -> make changes

+#### Flux Pattern - one-way data flow
+action -> dispatcher -> store (state) -> view

+#### MVC - Models, Views, Controllers
+action -> controller -> models(s) <--> view(s)

+- Architect apps so that as they grow everything is easier to reason about and understand.

+- Redux === this.state (of React)